sroaj/truenas-auto-reboot-instances/README.md

 - `API_KEY`: Your TrueNAS API key (can be generated in the UI under System Settings → API Keys)
 - `CRON_SCHEDULE`: Cron schedule for when to check for updates (e.g., `0 4 * * *` for daily at 4 AM).
 If not set, the script will run once and then exit.
 - `APPRISE_URLS`: Apprise URLs to send notifications to (e.g., `https://example.com/apprise,https://example.com/apprise2`) More info on [Apprise](https://github.com/caronc/apprise)
+- `NOTIFY_ON_SUCCESS`: Set to "true" to receive notifications when apps are successfully updated (default: "false")

 ## Getting Started